(C) 2021, G. Forrest Cook W0RIO

 The longer first pulse problem was fixed by speeding the clock up by a factor of 16 and adding a 74LS93 ripple counter to divide the faster clock by 16.
 This greatly reduces the longer first pulse error since it now only affects the first of 16 clock pulses, this makes the error imperceptible.
 Note that in the original circuit as well as this version, the clock only runs when sending, this prevents any TTL switching noise from interfering with your receiver.

 A QSK circuit has been added to create the !rx, !tx signals and the active signal.
 The !rx and !tx signals add small delays around the dits and dots which allow for quick switching between a transmitter and receiver.
+The QSK delay time can be adjusted with the 50K trimmer on U8 pin 13, a good starting point is 5mS.
+The QSK delay can be measured by connecting a dual trace oscilloscope to the !tx and !rx signals and sending a stream of dots at around 20 words per minute.
 See the All-Ears article below for a more detailed explanation of the QSK timing signals.

 The !dash+space signal has been brought out for experimental use with frequency-shifting CW transmitters.
 This is used to slightly lower the frequency of a DDS VFO when a dash is being sent.
 See the FSCW article below for details.